dream1ike/MiniMax-Tac-Toe/README.md

 The project is in its early stages of development, so some lagging may occur.

-## Acknowledgments

-Thanks to my friend and fellow student reersoti for contributing to the project.

 ## Contact

 For questions and feedback, feel free to reach out to me via email: baydadaev.timur@gmail.com